 The Hale ‘Aina Awards also feature a fun and delicious signature event for HONOLULU Magazine.
 What had started as a potluck celebration in a conference room at the office has grown into a gala celebration.
 The awards are announced for the first time on Sunday, Sept.
 17, 2017 at The Royal Hawaiian, a Luxury Collection Resort.

-In each Hale ‘Aina Award category, there are six available slots for nominations.
-Three are automatically filled with the gold-, silver- and bronze-award-winning restaurants from the previous Hale ‘Aina Awards, in recognition of their demonstrated high quality.
-Two restaurants are nominated by HONOLULU Magazine’s food and dining editor, Catherine Toth Fox, based on her own research and impressions of Hawai‘i’s dining scene.
+In each Hale ‘Aina Award category, there are seven available slots for nominations.
+Four are automatically filled with the gold-, silver- and bronze-award-winning restaurants and the top write-in winner from the previous Hale ‘Aina Awards, in recognition of their demonstrated high quality.
+Two restaurants are nominated by HONOLULU Magazine’s editorial staff including food and dining editor, Catherine Toth Fox, based on their own research and impressions of Hawai‘i’s dining scene.
 And lastly, one nomination slot is reserved as a write-in, to allow readers to suggest their own favorite restaurant in each category, if it hasn’t already been nominated.